 Birgit Nilsson (1918-2005) was one of the greatest opera singers of the twentieth century.
-Her superb voice and supreme stage presence were praised by critics and audiences alike, bringing her international recognition as the world’s leading dramatic soprano and a legendary interpreter of Wagner.
-She made her debut on the opera stage in Stockholm in 1946 and worldwide success was quick to follow.
+Her superb voice and supreme stage presence were praised by critics and audiences alike, bringing her international recognition as the world’s leading dramatic soprano and a legendary interpreter of especially Wagner, Strauss and Puccini.

-Soon she was Sweden’s most recognized opera singer internationally.
-When Birgit Nilsson ended her long career in 1984, she had, through a combination of hard work, musical talent and great focus of purpose, successfully conquered many of the world’s operatic stages with an impressively broad repertoire.
-She sang everything from Mozart to operas by Richard Strauss and Giacomo Puccini, but it was the music of Richard Wagner that defined her career.
+Birgit Nilsson ended her long career as Sweden’s most internationally recognized opera singer in 1984.
+Through a combination of hard work, musical talent and great focus of purpose, she successfully conquered all of the world’s leading operatic stages with an impressively broad repertoire, ranging from Mozart, Verdi and Puccini to Richard Strauss and Wagner.
+It was particularly the music of Wagner that defined her career.

 Birgit Nilsson, 1974

-When she was young, Birgit Nilsson took singing lessons locally from Ragnar Blennow.
-He immediately recognized her special vocal qualities, commenting ”Her pitch, which from the beginning had a deep timbre, soon also reached a light, amenable top.”
+In her early years, Birgit Nilsson took singing lessons locally from Ragnar Blennow.
+He instantly recognized her special vocal qualities, commenting “Her pitch, which from the beginning had a deep timbre, soon also reached a light, amenable top.”